raul-ortega/u360gts/wiki/configuration-pan-servo.md

 ### Third step, minimun increment of speed to start movement (min_pan_speed):

-Finally, the algorithm calculates the value of min_pan_speed parameter as follows:
+Now the algorithm calculates the value of min_pan_speed parameter as follows:

 **min_pan_speed = (1527 - 1511) / 2 = 8 usec**